besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 The repository of this project is stored at <https://gitlab.com/cloudalbania/packer-proxmox-lab>.
 This repository contains 3 main templates: two for Rocky Linux 8 and another one for Ubuntu 18.04.

 * `templates/ubuntu_1804_proxmox.json` - This template mounts a local Ubuntu 18.04 Server ISO file and installs packages from the ISO.
 It then [updates packages](https://gitlab.com/cloudalbania/packer-proxmox-lab/-/blob/master/kickstarts/preseed_1804.cfg#L64) as one of the last steps of OS install.
 If you want ot dive a bit more on preseed file building, the [official Ubuntu](https://help.ubuntu.com/lts/installation-guide/s390x/apbs02.html) documentation is a great place to start.
-* `templates/rocky8_proxmox_mirrors.json` - This template will boot a [minimal boot](http://download.rockylinux.org/pub/rocky/8/isos/x86_64/Rocky-8.5-x86_64-boot.iso) Rocky Linux ISO and then will be instructed to use a [kickstart](http://ks.cloudalbania.com/rocky8_mirrors_vda.cfg) that will pull install files (RPMs) from public Rocky Linux mirrors.
+* `templates/rocky8_proxmox_mirrors.json` - This template will boot a [minimal boot](http://download.rockylinux.org/pub/rocky/8/isos/x86_64/) Rocky Linux ISO and then will be instructed to use a [kickstart](http://ks.cloudalbania.com/rocky8_mirrors_vda.cfg) that will pull install files (RPMs) from public Rocky Linux mirrors.
 * `templates/rocky8_proxmox_foreman.json` - This template will also boot the minimal boot ISO of Rocky Linux 8 but instead will use my local [Foreman repositories]({{< relref "/2020-08-set-up-foreman-and-manage-it-with.md" >}} "Foreman repository") for package installation.
-I am using this for my homelab as it is buch faster than waiting to donwload the install RPMs from internet.
+I am using this for my homelab as it is much faster than waiting to donwload the install RPMs from internet.

 ### Secrets management